 If you’re worried about the initial investment, it’s probably time to look into solar battery financing options.
-Infinity Energy Construction offers a range of loans for solar equipment purchases that can ease your transition toward energy independence.
+IE Construction offers a range of loans for solar equipment purchases that can ease your transition toward energy independence.
 Not only that but there are several ways to make sure you recover your investment as soon as possible.
 In addition to saving you from the aforementioned hidden costs, solar batteries are eligible for a wide range of rebates and incentives, such as the federal solar tax credit of 30% of installation cost.

 Solar Batteries Offer Better Rates Under NEM 3.0